smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

 comes before or after it.
 Pre- and post-contexts for pattern matching are explained in the subsequent section.
 Context-free-ness means, for example, that the regular expression ``for`` will match against the letter sequence `f`, `o`, and `r` independent of what comes before or after it.
-All quex input files must be UTF8 encoded.
+All input files must be UTF8 encoded.
+The syntax of context-free regular expressions in many aspects identical to that of the popular tool 'lex'.

 .. describe:: x